veikman/scad-tarmi/README.md

 If you do intend to model an M6 nut to carve out negative space for a real nut, the call would be `(nut :iso-size 6 :negative true)`, a less complicated shape.
+When you need a model of a bolt for a hole that you intend to tap yourself, pass both `:negative true` and `:threaded false` to the corresponding `bolt` function.

 Either way, you will need to use `scad-clj` to produce OpenSCAD code for the object.
 Check the [showcase code](src/showcase/core.clj) for examples of how